Skip to main content

 • How we watch and listen to content

-• How we access news.
+• How we encounter misinformation.

 Guidelines for reading the interactive reports

-The Communications and media in Australia interactive reports present the key findings and trends across the surveys conducted from 2017 to 2024.
+The Communications and media in Australia interactive reports present the key findings and trends across the surveys conducted from 2017 to 2025.

 • All percentages are based on weighted survey estimates.